• Skip to main content

 Maggie O’Farrell Hamnet

-But the real Irish fan favorite will be Maggie O’Farrell.
+But the real Irish fan favorite on Oscar night should be Maggie O’Farrell.

 Born in Coleraine, Derry, O’Farrell also spent part of her youth in Dublin, before building a career as a novelist.

-O’Farrell reached superstar literary status with her 2020 best-seller Hamnet, just adapted into a movie getting rave reviews.
+O’Farrell reached superstar literary status with her 2020 best-seller Hamnet.

-Having co-written the film script with Hamnet director Chloe Zhao, experts are predicting that O’Farrell will be up for a Best Screenplay Oscar.
+Having co-written the film script with Hamnet director Chloe Zhao, O’Farrell received a Best Screenplay (Adapted) Oscar nomination.

-Like O’Farrell’s novel, the Hamnet movie is based on the life of William Shakespeare and his wife, Anne.
+Like O’Farrell’s novel, the Hamnet movie is based on the life of William Shakespeare and his wife.
 Their child, named Hamnet, died in 1596, likely from a pandemic-style plague.
+(O’Farrell new book Land, coming out in June, is a historical epic set in 1865 Ireland in the aftermath of the Great Famine).

-O’Farrell’s story explores the grief mainly from Anne’s perspective, and speculates that the tragedy influenced one of William Shakespeare’s greatest plays, Hamlet.
+O’Farrell’s Hamnet novel explores the grief mainly from Agnes’ perspective, and speculates that the tragedy influenced one of William Shakespeare’s greatest plays, Hamlet.

-Irish actress Jessie Buckley (who portrays Anne) already has an Oscar nomination (from 2022’s The Lost Daughter), as does Kildare-native Paul Mescal (for Aftersun in 2023).
+Irish actress Jessie Buckley (who portrays Agnes) already has an Oscar nomination (from 2022’s The Lost Daughter), as does Kildare-native Paul Mescal (for Aftersun in 2023).

 Perhaps the most powerful Irish moment in all of the movies getting strong Academy Award consideration can be found in Sinners.